AlbedoKreideprinz/AlbedoKreideprinz/README.md

 ✧ I am usually afking so it might take a while for me to response to your whispers.

-✧ w2i, I don't bite ! mostly dniuf but i dont mind any ints !!
+✧ w2i, I don't bite !
+I come off as awkward at first but I swear i'm nice !!

 ✧ pls do not copy my skins or cover my characters (I will send a kind whipser at first, keep hiding my character = hide)